ajaytingare/Reinforcement-Learning/README.md

 ## Overview
 This repository contains an implementation of **Q-Learning** for solving a Grid World problem using **Reinforcement Learning**.
 The agent learns to navigate the grid, maximize rewards, and reach the goal efficiently through an iterative learning process.

+## Reinforcement Learning
+Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment.
+Through trial and error, it maximizes rewards by discovering the best strategies to achieve a goal.
+RL powers applications like robotics, game AI, self-driving cars, and more!

 ## What is Q-Learning?
 Q-Learning is a model-free reinforcement learning algorithm used to find the optimal action-selection policy.
 It follows the Bellman equation to update its Q-values based on the rewards received.